anujc25/tablewriter/csv2table/README.md

 ASCII Table Writer Tool
 =========

+Note: This repository is fork of github.com/olekukonko/tablewriter repository with some additional changes.

 Generate ASCII table on the fly via command line ...
 Installation is simple as

 #### Get Tool